2ndSightLab/ai-tracker/issues.md

 🟡 S3 cloudwatch logging > CloudWatch logs (new feature)

-🟡 When rename in config, rename in AWS > which means tracking the renaming actions (from > to)

 🟡 Nested OUs

-🟡 Move OUs to align with config if theya re moved (which means tracking the moves)
+🟡 Move an OU (align with a config change)

-🟡 Add resource specific actions (like route 53 register domain), user can choose action for resource...

-🟡 log bucket script not ipmelmented
+🟡 An account (align with a config change)

+🟡 Resource specific actions - need to figure out how to handle these

 🟡 Backup env should create a backup account for each env (confirmed by user), kms, iam

-🟡 Standalone identity center was not properly enabled upon deploy - what happened?

-🟡 rename environment - fails to correct ids so files not found.

-🟡 Multiple press enter to continue (confirm mode)

-🟡 Pauses/spaces betwene menus deploying resources (confirm mode)
+🟡 rename org

+🟡 rename env

+🟡 rename account

+🟡 rename a resource

+🟡 Remove confirm mode

 🟡 Seeing high route53 costs need to look into why that is.
 Check - need to query all DNS services and make sure DNS is locked down to only allowed accounts.